eigerco/solana-spec/implementation-details.md

 ### Gossip loop
 The gossip loop is an infinite loop executed by a node in a separate thread.
 In this loop, the node generates push messages, pull requests, and pings, while also refreshing its active set of nodes.

-## TODOs

-* _how often the nodes should send ping messages_
-* _how much time the node has to reply to a ping message_
-* _how much time the node has to reply to pull request_
-* _what happens if the node ignores the prune message and sends the push message anyway to everybody_
-* _how often the node needs to send push message (is that also every 7,5 sec?)_
-* _more details about each data type_